+86 1510-529-7925 [email protected]

 Scorpions had lots of stage lights in the background and front lighting, making it really easy to shoot them.

-If the stage is mostly lite with spots or stage lights, then my white balance setting is usually around 4000K.
-But each stage is different and you will have to find the perfect setting for each stage.
-There is no one setting suits all situations.
-The main idea with correct white balance is that it helps you get the correct exposure if you are chimping.
+If the stage is mostly lit with spotlights or stage lights, then my white balance setting is usually around 4000K.
+However, each stage is different, and you will have to find the perfect setting for each one.
+There is no one-size-fits-all setting.
+The main idea behind correct white balance is that it helps you get the correct exposure if you are checking your shots.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

 When chimping, make sure that you have the highlights option turned on, and that you watch for blown highlights on the artist’s skin.
-You don’t chimp for focus, only to double check your exposure and you do it as quick as possible.
+You don’t chimp for focus, only to double-check your exposure and you do it as quickly as possible.
 Every second you chimp is a missed shot.
 I have no idea if Canon has a highlight option, but I will assume that they do.

 Step 4

-Once you set up the metering system, and you got the white balance setup, the next step is setting up a basic exposure setting.
-As photographers at a show, we cannot control the lighting or use our own lighting tools, so our tools to control the lighting is aperture and shutter speed.
-Shows can be extremely difficult to shoot or extremely easy and a lot of this depends entirely on the lighting design or set up on the stage.
+Once you set up the metering system and the white balance, the next step is setting up a basic exposure setting.
+As photographers at a show, we cannot control the lighting or use our own lighting tools, so our tools to control the lighting are aperture and shutter speed.
+Shows can be extremely difficult to shoot or extremely easy, and a lot of this depends entirely on the lighting design or setup on the stage.

-I have to rules that I give to my assistants to help them set up a basic exposure for shooting in day time and night time.
-For day time, I have my assistants shoot something that I call the rule of 8s.
+I have two rules that I give to my assistants to help them set up a basic exposure for shooting in the daytime and nighttime.
+For daytime, I have my assistants shoot using something that I call the rule of 8s.

 This is really easy to remember.
-You set ISO to 100 or 2oo, set your aperture to F8 and your shutter speed to 800.
-It is the basic exposure setting that you start from and you adjust the setting from there.
-If it is extremely sunny and bright, then you increase the shutter speed and if it is overcast and a little dark, you adjust your shutter speed and ISO accordingly.
+You set the ISO to 100 or 200, set your aperture to f/8, and your shutter speed to 1/800.
+It is the basic exposure setting that you start from, and you adjust the setting from there.
+If it is extremely sunny and bright, then you increase the shutter speed, and if it is overcast and a little dark, you adjust your shutter speed and ISO accordingly.
 More on shutter speeds a little later.
-Shooting in the day time is really easy because you should have a lot of depth of field, lots of light and fast shutter speed.
+Shooting in the daytime is really easy because you should have a lot of depth of field, lots of light, and a fast shutter speed.
 So you can just concentrate on composition.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3